Primary HPV testing for cervical cancer screening

 Co-test (HPV test + Pap)

-Test Sensitivity: Highly sensitive because it is performing a Primary HPV test and the Pap test, but it is highly inefficient to perform two tests on all women and it can lead to more unnecessary follow-up tests (12% more colposcopies than HPV test).10
+Test Sensitivity: Highly sensitive because it is performing a Primary HPV test and the Pap test, but it is inefficient to perform two tests on all women and can lead to more unnecessary follow-up tests (12% more colposcopies than Primary HPV test).10

-Screening Guidelines: Listed as an alternative to Primary HPV testing because it is less efficient.
-The dual tests could be reserved for the subset of women who have abnormal results.
+Screening Guidelines: Listed as an alternative to Primary HPV testing because a co-test is less efficient.
+It is recommended that these dual tests be reserved for the subset of women who have abnormal results.

 Pap smear

-Screening Guidelines: Listed as an alternative to Primary HPV testing and must be performed more often (more frequent screening interval) due to lower sensitivity.
+Screening Guidelines: Listed as an alternative to Primary HPV testing, Pap smears must be performed more often (more frequent screening interval) due to lower sensitivity.

 “If we were to start cervical cancer screening today, we’d never select a screening test with a sensitivity of 50% if there was an alternative with greater than 90%.